 Greenland noted that there is ongoing work to improve hunt statistics, including the implementation of a new internet and app-based reporting system.

 Greenland also noted that the quotas being used were in line with the management advice from 2015 but that the advice from 2017 had not been implemented since the government had been waiting for further information to be provided by the SC, which had now been received.
+The Executive Order regulating narwhals and beluga will be revised in 2019, due to changes in management units in East Greenland by the SC.
 It was emphasised that there are different views on this issue between hunters and scientists.
 The hunters believe that the number of narwhals is higher than that indicated by scientists.
 According to the law in Greenland, which requires governments to listen to advice from both hunters and scientists, the quota for narwhal was increased following pressure and advice from user organisations and municipalities.
 The additional allocated quotas were caught in Disko bay but not in Melville bay.

 For East Greenland, it was noted that there had only been 1 management unit in 2012, with a proposal that this become 2 in 2015, followed by a proposal for 3 management units only two years later in 2017.
 This degree of change over such a short period of time makes it difficult for the hunters to believe in the accuracy of the scientific advice.
 It was also noted that dropping the quotas to the extent proposed by the scientific advice would create significant difficulties for the hunters.

 Greenland also noted hunters had reported observing anatomical differences (different sizes and appearances) between narwhals and that this could point to different distributional ranges or sub-populations.
-Hunters have been asked to provide a detailed description of these difference and provide it to the Institute of Natural Resources.
+Hunters have been asked to provide a detailed description of these difference and provide it to the Greenland Institute of Natural Resources (GINR).

 It was also noted that a high numbers of narwhals were observed in Ittoqqortormiit in the summer 2018 and that this may be linked to disturbances coming from the increasing number of tourist cruises or from killer whales.